rupeshtiwari/rupeshtiwari.github.io/_posts/2020-01-11-angular-folder-structure-for-large-scale-enterprise-application.md

   first_name: Rupesh
   last_name: Tiwari
 permalink: "/angular-folder-structure-for-large-scale-enterprise-application/"
-excerpt: How to define a highly scalable folder structure for your Angular project.
+description: How to define a highly scalable folder structure for your Angular project.
   Finding a suitable folder structure for my Angular applications is something.
 Especially when the application grew in size.
 Rupesh will explain the structure as per angular guide style in this article.